RTR Data Compare validation tool

 Overview

-The validation tool for RTR (Real-Time Reporting) allows STLT users to compare and identify differences between data processed by RTR and the classic ETL pipeline.
+The Data Compare tool is an optional RTR validation service that allows STLT users to compare data processed by RTR against the classic ETL pipeline and identify differences.

 This service is optional.
 STLTs may choose to install it only if they require RTR validation capabilities.

-• Database changes are managed by Liquibase, integrated within the DataCompareAPI service.
+Database changes are managed by Liquibase, integrated within the DataCompareAPI service.
+Schema changes are applied automatically during deployment.
+The database objects in the following directory are for reference only: NEDSS-DataCompare/DataCompareAPIs/…/db/data_internal

 authUri: "http://keycloak.default.svc.cluster.local/auth/realms/NBS"